jpswade/jpswade.github.io/_posts/2011-08-17-googles-official-profanity-api.md

 All in all a pretty simple and easy way to figure out whether Google thinks it is a bad word or not.

-On the down side, you can&#8217;t easily use it on your site, as, if you try to call it by AJAX you&#8217;ll be faced by the following error:
+On the down side, you can't easily use it on your site, as, if you try to call it by AJAX you'll be faced by the following error:

 > XMLHttpRequest cannot load http://www.wdyl.com/profanity.
 Origin http://example.org is not allowed by Access-Control-Allow-Origin.

-On the upside, we don&#8217;t want to do that anyway, we can to use it from PHP.
+On the upside, we don't want to do that anyway, we can to use it from PHP.

 > <pre>&lt;?php